Boxcar87/PRKHelper/README.md

+You can build the solution yourself or download the zipped executable on the right under Releases

 Step 1: Create a new chat window in Anarchy online and enable Vicinity messages to it (Shift+C)

 Step 2: "Log messages" of that window (right click its name)